awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 **Tip**
  If you don't already know the subnet IDs to use for the `--vpc-subnet-ids` parameter, see [Setting up network prerequisites](#rds-proxy-network-prereqs) for examples of how to find the subnet IDs that you can use\.

+**Note**
+The security group must allow access to the database the proxy connects to\.
+The same security group is used for ingress from your applications to the proxy, and for egress from the proxy to the database\.
+For example, suppose that you use the same security group for your database and your proxy\.
+In this case, make sure that you specify that resources in that security group can communicate with other resources in the same security group\.
+When using a shared VPC, you can't use the default security group for the VPC, or one that belongs to another account\.
+Choose a security group that belongs to your account\.
+If one doesn't exist, create one\.
+For more information about this limitation, see [Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-limitations)\.

  To create the required information and associations for the proxy, you also use the [register\-db\-proxy\-targets](https://docs.aws.amazon.com/cli/latest/reference/rds/register-db-proxy-targets.html) command\.
 Specify the target group name `default`\.
 RDS Proxy automatically creates a target group with this name when you create each proxy\.